 The Hearing Voices Network was built from Professor Marius Romme’s belief that the voices people hear relate to their own thoughts.
 Researchers and health professionals are showing that the key to understanding and resolving voices lies in the ‘content’ of the voices.
 Rufus May, a clinical psychologist who himself recovered from psychosis, shares an excellent resource here on Talking With Voices, or Voice Dialogue – instead of supressing them, which takes a lot of effort and can often make things worse.

-A lot of this thinking has informed the most recent publication from the British Psychological Society (2014) Understanding Psychosis and Schizophrenia which you can download for free.
+This thinking has informed the most recent publication from the British Psychological Society (2014) Understanding Psychosis and Schizophrenia which you can download for free.

 Recent research shows that the majority of people who hear voices have experienced trauma.
-Jacqui’s Dillons experiences of surviving childhood abuse and subsequent experiences of using psychiatric services inform her work, and she is an outspoken advocate and campaigner for trauma informed approaches to madness and distress.
+Jacqui’s Dillons experiences of surviving childhood sexual abuse and subsequent experiences of using psychiatric services inform her work, and she is an outspoken advocate and campaigner for trauma informed approaches to madness and distress.

 Eleanor says, “It was a long, torturous journey, but once I started to interpret my terror and despair in terms of what I’d survived, I could begin to recover: that my so-called symptoms of schizophrenia weren’t random products of a chemical imbalance, rather meaningful messages from my mind about the unbearable things I’d gone through.”